Brian Frons: Cancellation of All My Children and One Life to Live

-Lucci blamed both Frons and former head writer Chuck Pratt for the demise of All My Children, stating:

-"Brian Frons has what, for me, is that fatal combination of ignorance and arrogance."

 Departure

 On December 2, 2011, ABC Disney announced that Frons would be leaving the company effective January 2012.
 This announcement came the day after Frons terminated General Hospital executive producer Jill Farren Phelps and demoted head writer Garin Wolf.

 Frons was replaced by Vicki Dummer, who has been with ABC since 1996.

 The corporate structure that Frons was running has been dismantled with ABC Daytime going to newly created Times Square Studios headed by Dummer, while SOAPnet was transferred to ABC Family.